A note on Some Partitions Related to Ternary Quadratic Forms: Abstract

 \section{Abstract}

-We offer some partition functions related to ternary quadratic forms, and note on its asymptotic behavior.
-We offer these results as an application of a simple method related to conjugate Bailey pairs.
+We offer some partition functions related to ternary quadratic forms, and note on their upper bounds and related properties.
+We offer these results as an application of a simple method related to conjugate Bailey pairs presented in a prior study, further illustrating its utility.

 \keywords{\it Keywords: \rm ternary quadratic forms; partitions; $q$-series.}

 \subjclass{ \it 2010 Mathematics Subject Classification 05A17, 11E20}